 Assessment rationale/justification

-This species is widespread and common in northeastern parts of the UAE.
-Therefore, it qualifies as Least Concern.
+This species is widespread in northeastern parts of the UAE and the population trend is considered to be stable.
+It is thought that the species qualifies as Least Concern.

 Year assessed